aisingapore/TagUI/README.md

 - advance outgoing API calls to webservices

 ### HOW IT WORKS
 TagUI converts your intentions in simple natural language into lines of working JavaScript code that perform web automation.
 Under the hood, it uses CasperJS, PhantomJS & SlimerJS.
-As an example, TagUI will instantly convert the automation flow below into 100+ lines of JavaScript code and automatically perform the steps to download a Typeform report.
-This makes it very easy for rapid prototyping, deployment and maintenance of web automation.
+As an example, TagUI will instantly convert the automation flow below into 100+ lines of JavaScript code and automatically perform the steps to download a report.
+This makes it easy for rapid prototyping, deployment and maintenance of web automation.

 ```
 https://www.typeform.com